paulvangentcom/heartrate_analysis_python/readme.md

 1. Replace pandas data handling with numpy data handling, to increase speed of processing
 2. Implement data handler function, recognising most used formats and parsing correctly
+3. Increase versatility of sampling rate detection
-3. Improve accuracy of peak detection/rejection with an FFT-based implementation."# heartrate_analysis_python"
+4. Improve accuracy of peak detection/rejection with an FFT-based implementation."
+5. Add MAD time-domain measure